codelinguist/client-management/README.md

 3. Imlemented more scenarios to further demonstrate the pattern.
 4. Provided diagrams and documentations to illustrate the architecture I applied.
 I should be able to provide these on the next (technical) interview.
 5. Implemented better validation patterns, Envelope pattern and proper HTTP response codes according to the result.
+6. Illustrated scenarios as to how this can be gradually transformed into a microservice architecture.

 ### Quality and best practices
 Patterns and Practices Applied